 MC Musiceditor - free music notation software

-MC Musiceditor is free/open source (GPLv2) music notation software (Windows/Linux under Wine).
+MC Musiceditor is free/open source (GPLv2 or above) music notation software (Windows/Linux under Wine).
 It is developed by Reinier Maliepaard, psychologist, software engineer, musician and teacher at the ArtEZ Conservatorium Netherlands, music theory and music history.
 Why?
 To make life of musicians easier when making scores.
 This results in a userfriendly editor which makes professional scores without requiring specific knowledge (other than musical basics)!
 In short: MC Musiceditor is the easiest way to write, refine, hear and print professional scores.

 MC Musiceditor uses a modification of the ABC-language which was invented by Chris Walshaw.
 The ABC language is simple to use and can create music scores from basic melodies to a complex symphony score.
 Our modification of the ABC-language makes it, in our opinion, all easier (why?
 Part 1 - Part 2 - Part 3).

 For the convenience of ABC-users, MC Musiceditor 6.0.9 and later is a hybrid version: you can use the MC Musiceditor for MCM-code (default) and ABC-code!